garrandall/popular-music-data/tracks/stanky-legg-gs-boyz.md

 All my kinfolks, just watch me do it like my bro
 Stick ya leg out, Doug E. Fresh and drop it low!
  Den gon' lemme see ya
 Bounce-Bounce left to right and then slide next to me!
-(AYYYYY!!)
+(AYYYYY!)
 Ay, you betta fan yaself cause I can tell that ya hot (dat ya hot) I wantchu windin up, lean back and show yo' socks
 Dip, dip, den I want you to stop (okay)